HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 ###### Date/Time Precision

 When specifying dates and times, care should be taken to only capture data with as much precision as is known.
 The timestamp format allows for partial dates and partial times to be specified.
-For information see [TS - Detailed Description](https://build.fhir.org/ig/HL7/CDA-core-sd/StructureDefinition-TS.html)from the CDA V3 Data Type Specification StructureDefinition publication.
+For information see [TS - Detailed Description](https://build.fhir.org/ig/HL7/CDA-core-sd/StructureDefinition-TS.html) from the CDA V3 Data Type Specification StructureDefinition publication.

 <table
     style="border-collapse:collapse;margin-left:24.01pt"